Our Process

 Phase 2

-• Client must be able to recite the Chain of Command, Ranks, and Creeds, and perform facing movements with excellence.
+The client must be able to recite the Chain of Command, Ranks, and Creeds and perform facing movements with excellence.

 Phase 3

-• By this time, the client should have an understanding of all military structures and hold himself to that standard.
+By this time, the client should understand all military structures and hold himself to that standard.

-• Client will be tested on criteria from Phase 1 and Phase 2 and complete any assignments given to Phase Up.
+The client will be tested on criteria from Phase 1 and Phase 2 and will complete any assignments given to Phase Up.

-• During phase 3, he will be maintaining himself as a leader, assisting staff with Drill, Ceremony, and Marching as well as leadership within the facility and community.
+During phase 3, he will maintain himself as a leader, assisting staff with Drill, Ceremony, and Marching, and providing leadership within the facility and community.

 Recovery